 As CEO I am proud to lead a team of 21 dedicated and talented staff and over 500 inspirational volunteers.
 I am extremely grateful to our military partners as well as business and industry in the areas where we operate for the time and resources they give in support of our young people.

 A catalyst for change, as an organisation we work tirelessly to improve the life-chances of young people by providing them with training in teamwork, leadership and employability skills.
-My ambition is to reach out to as many young people in need of help across the country as possible and by 2024 we aim to be supporting over 1 million young people every year.
-We are dreaming BIG.
+My ambition is to reach out to as many young people in need of help across the country as possible and by 2030 we aim to be reaching 100,000 young people every year.

 In my role as CEO I am committed to developing our work with young people from aged 10 who are underachieving at school and at risk of becoming NEET (not in employment, education or training).
 I lead on the vision and continuous development of JET and have primary responsibility for establishing new partnerships with major stakeholders and donors.